Never Enough (Tarja song)

-"Never Enough'" is a song released by Finnish singer Tarja Turunen from her fourth studio album Colours in the Dark.
+"Never Enough'" is a song released by the Finnish singer Tarja Turunen from her fourth studio album Colours in the Dark.
 The song was released on May 31, 2013 as a lyrical video-teaser song.
 The track is only available as a digital version.
 The song, although from the Colours in the Dark album, was previously featured on the Act I : Live in Rosario live album, as the song was first played at the end of the What Lies Beneath World Tour.